RedHatInsights/insights-core/docs/docs_guidelines.rst

 ************************

-Shared Mappers and Reducers that are developed for the insights-core component of Insights are documented via comments in the code.
+Shared Parsers and Combiners that are developed for the insights-core component of Insights are documented via comments in the code.
 This makes it easier to produce documentation that is consistent and up-to-date.
 The insights-core project utilizes `Sphinx`_ and `reStructuredText`_ for documentation generation.